-We warrant that each new instrument sold and manufactured by us is free from defects in material and workmanship, and that, properly used, it will perform in full accordance with applicable specifications for a period of two years after original shipment.
-Any instrument or component that is found within the two-year period not to meet these standards after examination by our factory, Sales Engineering Office, or authorized repair agency personnel, will be repaired, or, at our option, replaced without charge, for tubes or batteries that have given normal service.
+We warrant that each new instrument sold by us is free from defects in material and workmanship and that properly used it will perform in full accordance with applicable specifications for a period of two years after original shipment.
+Any instrument or component that is found within the two-year period not to meet these standards after examination by our factory, district office, or authorized repair-agency personnel will be repaired, or, at our option, replaced without charge, except for tubes or batteries that have given normal service.